zoomeye-ai/mcp_zoomeye/README.md

 # ZoomEye MCP Server

-A Model Context Protocol server that provides network asset information based on query conditions.
-This server allows LLMs to obtain network asset information and supports querying network asset information by zoomeye dork etc.
+A Model Context Protocol (MCP) server that provides network asset information based on query conditions.
+This server allows Large Language Models (LLMs) to obtain network asset information by querying ZoomEye using dorks and other search parameters.

+This MCP server integrates with AI assistants and development environments like Claude Desktop, Cursor, Windsurf, Cline, Continue, and Zed, enabling them to search for and analyze internet-connected devices, services, and vulnerabilities through natural language interactions.

 ## Features